 This podcast is new to the scene – a registered dietitian that I work with just launched this podcast about a month ago and it is clearly a winner.
 Christa Biegler, RD goes into topics like getting stuff done, reducing inflammation, integrative nutrition, gut health, lifestyle medicine, life hacks, and kitchen tips, just to name a few.
 Her most recent episode was all about supplements – whether or not you should take them and what you should consider.

-Nicole sits down with a wide range people: athletes, writers, entrepreneurs, parents, coaches, activists, adventurers, and artists.
+Nicole sits down with a wide range people: athletes, writers, entrepreneurs, coaches, activists, adventurers, and artists.
 Each interview is about 2 hours and they take a deep dive into the truth of what’s really going on in their lives.
 My favorite interviews are with athletes like Kate Grace and Lauren Fleshman.